Internet-of-Bananas/installation-guide/README.md

 Note: in Arduino IDE the folder and the file must have the same name, so if you rename the folder, you will have to rename the file `.ino` with the same name.

+You need to update all these files, as it is explained in the next section.

 ## 5. Connecting the hardware pins
 The sensors are connected to your NodeMCU using the female-female jumper cables to plug in the respective pins.
 The NodeMCU board has many pins, but we will focus on those that can be used in the IoB project, that are the power rail and the digital pins.